Gold240sx/Gold240sx/README.md

   - About Myself :
       - Diligent, attentive and creative problem solver
-      - Former Art Student, salesperson, and business owner
+      - Former art student, salesperson, and business owner
-      - I love mountain biking, Building racecars, DIY, and the general creative process.
+      - I love mountain biking, building racecars, DIY, and the general creative process.
 (Yes, I own an S13)

 ## Languages and Tools: